 The greatest hazard in this level are giant drops into which Sonic can fall to his death.
-Fans which prevent you from moving (reappearing in Sonic 2's Oil Ocean Zone), flame-shooting vents and see-saws hanging in thin air make navigation harder.
+Fans which prevent the player from moving (reappearing in Sonic the Hedgehog 2's Oil Ocean Zone), flame-shooting vents and see-saws hanging in thin air make navigation harder.

-It seems that they tried to raise the difficulty of the stage by removing the checkpoints in this stage.
-There is only one post in the entire zone, directly before Robotnik, but most people never notice this due to the zone's simplicity.
-Ironically, since there are no rings after it, hitting it might not even be a good idea if you find the boss difficult.
+It seems that the development team tried to raise the difficulty of the stage by removing the checkpoints in this stage.
+There is only one Post in the entire zone, directly before Dr. Eggman, but most people never notice this due to the Zone's simplicity.
+Ironically, since there are no Rings after it, hitting it might not even be a good idea if the player finds the boss difficult.

 Act 2 marks the last chance for the player to enter the Special Stage, as no more Giant Rings will appear once the player reaches the next Zone, Scrap Brain Zone.

 ||Sonic runs against the backdrop and a view of a glittering starry night sky.